Date created: 6 July 2022

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties as set out below:

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as PayPal and Stripe based inside OR outside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as PayPal and Stripe based inside OR outside the United Kingdom.

 4. How we use your personal data